SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 There are some simple patterns that you can use with the CCL/Logic library to generate very widly applicable effects:

+## Reordering inputs
+Say
+TRUTH = 0bHGFEDCBA when IN0 is α, IN1 is β and IN2 is γ
+TRUTH = 0bHDFBGCEA when IN0 is γ, IN1 is β and IN2 is α - D and G, B and E swap TRUTH = 0bHFGEDBCA when IN0 is α, IN1 is γ and IN2 is β - G and F, B and C swap TRUTH = 0bHGDCFEBA when IN0 is γ, IN1 is α and IN2 is β - F and D, E and C swap TRUTH = 0bHFDBGECA when IN0 is β, IN1 is γ and IN2 is α - F->G->D->F rotate, and B->E->C->B rotate.
+TRUTH = 0bHDGCFBEA when IN0 is β, IN1 is α and IN2 is γ - F->D->G->F rotate, and B->C->E->B rotate.

+the highest and lowest bits do not change when reordering the inputs.

+Note also that not all truthtables have six distinct permutations that can be made by reordering the inputs.
+Ignoring the MSB and LSB, which are unchanged by input swapping - each of these thus has 4 variants with each possible permutation of those bits), of the 64 possible permutations:
+4 do not change no matter how you switch around the inputs (assuming we've bitwise and'ed truth with 0b01111110 and have not shifted it in any way):
+0x00.
+0x16, 0x68, 0x7E

+A significant number of options come in sets of three, unsurprising (again, MSB and LSB omitted)
+* 0x02, 0x04, 0x10
+* 0x06, 0x12, 0x14
+* 0x08, 0x20, 0x40
+* 0x1E, 0x36, 0x56
+* 0x28, 0x48, 0x60
+* 0x3E, 0x5E, 0x76
+* 0x6A, 0x6C, 0x78
+* 0x6E, 0x7A, 0x7C

+Finally, the remaining ones form 4 groups of 8:
+* 0x0A,0x0C,0x18,0x22,0x24,0x30,0x42,0x50
+* 0x1A,0x1C,0x26,0x32,0x34,0x46,0x52,0x54
+* 0x2A,0x2C,0x4A,0x4C,0x58,0x62,0x64,0x70
+* 0x2E,0x3A,0x3C,0x4E,0x5C,0x66,0x72,0x74

+Reordering the inputs, according to my calculations, can rearrange any of these into 3 to 5 others on that list, and not into any others.
+I have not yet been able to rationalize this observation.

+## Examples

 In the below examples X, Y, Z and 2 are used to refer to inputs.
 X, Y, and Z can refer to any input, but for the purposes of the LUT presented, X = 0, Y = 1, Z = 2

 Input 2, since it can be used as a clock, may be specifically required.